truemagic-coder/solana-agent-kit/README.md

 ### Token Math

-This plugin provides reliable token amount calculations for swaps and limit orders. **LLMs are notoriously bad at math** - they drop zeros, mess up decimal conversions, and hallucinate calculations.
-This tool does the math reliably so your agent doesn't lose user money.
+This plugin provides reliable token amount calculations for swaps, limit orders, and transfers. **LLMs are notoriously bad at math** - they drop zeros, mess up decimal conversions, and hallucinate calculations.
+This tool does the math reliably so your agent doesn't lose the user money.

 No config is needed - it's pure math with no external dependencies.